 In 2014, the Wisconsin Department of Natural Resources (WDNR), with the support of the Lake Management Planning Team (LMPT), listed Big Green Lake as a 303(d) impaired water body because it fails to meet water quality criteria for dissolved oxygen in the thermocline during certain times of the year.
 As of this report’s publication, the current assumption is that the metalimnetic oxygen minima is tied to phosphorus loading, as specified in the impairment listing, but the exact mechanism(s) are not fully understood and are undergoing further study.

 Furthermore, based on USGS monitoring from 2012-2016, the lake has an average-summer near-surface phosphorus concentration of 17.0 µg/L (90% confidence intervals range from 14.8 to 18.1 µg/L).
-In 2018, the lake “may exceed” the phosphorus criteria outlined in the Wisconsin Administrative Code e, but currently should not be listed as impaired for phosphorus based on 303(d) guidelines.
+Since 2018, the lake “may exceed” the phosphorus criteria outlined in the Wisconsin Administrative Code of 15 µg/L and may be eligible to be listed as impaired for phosphorus based on 303(d) guidelines, in close coordination with the WDNR.

 In addition, a recently approved report on the Upper Fox Wolf Basin Total Maximum Daily Load in February 2020 for Total Phosphorus [2] provides further information on the potential and actual impacts of phosphorus in the watershed.

 The Big Green Lake Management Plan (LMP) was approved in 2013 and is due to be updated to incorporate more current data.
 The LMPT (LMPT) elected to update the LMP and simultaneously make the updated watershed plan (“the Plan”) consistent with the Environmental Protection Agency’s (EPA) Nine Key Elements.